 Logon Enable

 The frequency of transmission is chosen to balance the need for a decoder to have an opportunity to receive a Logon Enable packet relatively quickly without consuming an unreasonable amount of DCC bandwidth.
 It is recommended to send this command more frequently up on system startup.
+This is so that auto-discover of many locomotives at startup can happen relatively quickly.
+There are intentionally no specific timing requirements specific to the increased frequency at startup.
+It is also feasible that the frequency at startup and duration of the increased frequency could be user configurable parameters.

 Select